 Sidney Lanier Prize

 The selection committee for the Lanier Prize includes Mercer professors, eminent scholars of Southern literature and members of the Macon community.
-In addition to Dr. Davis, the committee includes Bob Brinkmeyer, Emily Brown Jefferies Professor of English at the University of South Carolina; Sharon Colley, associate professor of English at Middle Georgia State College; Sarah Gardner, professor of history and director of Southern studies at Mercer University; Minrose Gwin, Kenan Professor of English at the University of North Carolina; Trudier Harris, professor of English and African-American studies at the University of Alabama; Gordon Johnston, professor of creative writing at Mercer University; Michael Kreyling, Gertrude Conaway Vanderbilt Professor of English at Vanderbilt University; Matt Martin, Knox Professor of Humanities at Wesleyan College; and Pam Thomasson, past president of Historic Macon Foundation.
+In addition to Dr. Davis, the committee includes Bob Brinkmeyer, Emily Brown Jefferies Professor of English at the University of South Carolina; Sharon Colley, professor of English at Middle Georgia State College; Sarah Gardner, Distinguished University Professor of history at Mercer University; Trudier Harris, Distinguished Research Professor of English at the University of Alabama; Gordon Johnston, professor of creative writing at Mercer University; Michael Kreyling, Gertrude Conaway Vanderbilt Professor of English at Vanderbilt University; Barbara Ladd, professor of English at Emory University; Matt Martin, Knox Professor of Humanities at Wesleyan College; Judson Mitcham, Georgia Poet Laureate; and Pam Thomasson, past president of Historic Macon Foundation.

-Mercer will also award Sidney Lanier Creative Writing Scholarships on April 23.
-High school juniors with high aptitude for writing may compete for the scholarships, and winners will receive up to $3,000 per year toward the cost of tuition at Mercer.
+Mercer will also award Sidney Lanier Creative Writing Scholarships on April 27.
+High school juniors with high aptitude for writing may compete for the scholarships, and winners will receive up to $2,000 per year toward the cost of tuition at Mercer.
 To be eligible, students must complete an application and submit either a work of short fiction of no more than 700 words or two poems totaling no more than 700 words.
 For more information, contact the Office of Admissions at firstname.lastname@example.org.

 Video of Ernest Gaines receiving the prize in 2012: